 Summer payments are allowed as long as the PI is not going to receive more than 2/9ths of their normal academic salary.
-If the payment will cause the PI to receive more than 2/9ths of their normal salary, exception will have to granted and the payment can absolutely not cause the PI to receive more than 3/9ths.
-For help with receiving a summer payment, please contact the Grant Accountant before the summer has begun so that a contract is created signed and submitted to Human Resources before the work has begun.
+If the payment will cause the PI to receive more than 2/9ths of their normal salary, exception will have tobe requested from Grad Studies and the payment absolutely can not cause the PI to receive more than 3/9ths.
+For help with receiving a summer payment, please contact the Grant Accountant before the summer begins to ensure that a contract is created, signed and submitted to Human Resources before the work has begun.

 How do I get a project code for my grant?

-Typically when the Pre Award Office sends notification of a grant award Post Award has received the award packet and will send the project request form to the PI listed on the award when the needed signatures are obtained, send the form back to the Grant Accountant who will create the project code.
-When the project code is created the Grant Accountant will send an email with the complete funding string and will request a meeting to go through the details of your grant.
+Typically when the Research and Sponsored Programs Pre Award Office sends notification of a grant award the Financial Services Post Award office has received the award packet and it will send the project request form to the PI listed on the award.
+When the needed signatures are obtained, the PI sends the form back to the Grant Accountant who will create the project code.
+When the project code is created the Grant Accountant will send an email to the PI with the complete funding string and will request a meeting to go through the details of your grant.

 Can I receive a credit card to make purchases for the grant?

-Yes, please contact procurement with the request.
-They will need to know your funding string because that will be the default account for charges made to the card.
+Yes.
+Please apply to the procurement office for a card.
+You will need to know your funding string for the application as that will be the default account for charges made to the card.

 Can I use remaining funds after the end of the grant period?

-No, all expenses need to be incurred before the end of the grant.
-If you have used your credit card be sure that the receipt is clearly dated before the end of the grant as proof of being incurred before the end date.
-Otherwise, it is advised to find expenses incurred but charged to the incorrect funding string.
+No. All expenses need to be incurred before the end of the grant.
+If you have used your card for grant purchases be sure that the receipt is clearly dated before the end of the grant as proof of being incurred before the end date.

 How do I file for an extension?